Rogers Centre Food: 3 Things To Try

 Posted by Kurt Smith

-The Rogers Centre food situation has been improving, and today the Blue Jays’ home features a fairly impressive menu, even if it’s not quite as varied and full of gourmet options as some ballparks.
+The Rogers Centre food situation has been improving, and today the Jays’ home features a fairly impressive menu, even if it’s not quite as varied and full of gourmet options as some ballparks.
+After doing my customary and thoughtful walkthrough, I found three items that are certainly worth trying if you’re wondering what to eat:

 Rogers Centre Food, Tip #1: The Garrison Creek Home Run Footlong Dog.
 OK, just call it a Home Run Dog or Garrison Footlong if you don’t want to say all that when you’re debating what to get with your date.
 But this puppy is one nicely dressed dog, different from any I’ve seen at a ballpark.